Salivary glands (overview)

 Besides the mentioned glands, small amounts of minor salivary glands can also be seen within the anterior aspect of the floor of the oral cavity, tonsils, tonsillar pillars, uvula, supraglottis and paranasal sinuses.
 The minor salivary glands produce a relatively small amount of saliva (5 - 10%) compared to the major salivary glands.
 Their secreted saliva mainly helps to lubricate, moisten and protect the oral mucosa.

 Most of the glands produce mucous saliva (palatine and some lingual).
 However, some are mixed (labial, buccal and some palatine) or even serous glands.
 Minor serous salivary glands are found only within the tongue and are called the lingual glands of von Ebner.
-They are positioned close to the foliate and circumvallate papillae.
+They are positioned close to the foliate papillae and circumvallate papillae.
 The lingual glands of von Ebner are essential glands, as they secrete saliva that modulates taste perception by providing an environment for the taste buds.

 Recent studies have shown that there are also some minor salivary glands in the nasopharynx.
 These glands are called the tubarial glands.